zehreken/zehreken.github.io/source/posts/2026-04-14-stepping-into-physics.md

 Since I already trained cars in the original Learning Agents plugin, this time I designed a vehicle that moves like a tank.
 I wanted the agent to learn to control left and right tracks independently and learn how to steer without an actual steer action.
+I believe this is good step towards training agents that better understand the physical world.
 // This is actually a good start, I now realize that steering without a steering action is very interesting.

 I put together a box and 6 cylinders and added controls for moving the tank with physics.